 Discover safe sandbox sand

-The most important — and easiest — way to shield your little ones from toxic sandbox sand is to opt for safe sandbox sand or other play sand alternative.
-"A safe sandbox is all about sand not containing health hazards such as microcrystalline silica,” explains Cicone.
-“Silica-free sand such as Kid Safe Sand contains no known hazardous substances,” making it a safe sandbox option for your child to dive in and get dirty with.
+The most important — and easiest — way to shield your little ones from toxic sandbox sand is to opt for safe sandbox sand or other play sand alternatives.
+“A safe sandbox is all about sand not containing health hazards, such as microcrystalline silica,” explains Cicone.
+“Silica-free sand contains no known hazardous substances,” making it a safe sandbox option for your child to dive in and get dirty with.

 When using safe sandbox alternatives to traditional play sand outdoors, be mindful of materials that are designed to absorb moisture, as they will eventually mildew and need replacing.

-Despite the truth about sandbox sand, when you cannot afford to replace the play sand you already have with silica-free sandbox sand right away, it can still be made safer by keeping materials damp and minimizing the dust.
-Just remember to keep your sandbox covered when your kiddos aren’t at play; cats and other outdoor critters may see this play space as a litter box and expose your children to toxoplasmosis, a parasite contained in cat feces.
-By taking a few simple steps to keep your sandbox safe, you can focus less on the harmful compounds hiding in the sandbox and more on how you’re going to get your kids to keep the tiny grains in the sandbox where they belong!
+Despite the truth about sandbox sand, if you can’t afford to replace the play sand you already have with silica-free sandbox sand right away, it can still be made safer by keeping materials damp and minimizing dust.
+Just remember to keep your sandbox covered when your kids aren’t at play; cats and other outdoor critters may see this play space as a litter box (and expose your children to toxoplasmosis, a parasite contained in cat feces).